I am a voracious reader who loves to bake and enjoys books from almost every category of fiction, as well as biographies

 - To make the frosting, in the bowl of a stand mixer on medium speed, beat the two sticks of butter until smooth.
 Drop the speed to low and add 2 teaspoons of almond extract, 1/2 teaspoon vanilla extract, then two cups of powdered sugar, one at a time.
 Scrape down the insides of the bowl if the frosting is creeping up the sides, or if there’s some powdered sugar sitting in the bottom of the bowl.
 Carefully pour in the 5 tablespoons of milk, followed by the 2 remaining cups of powdered sugar, and continue to mix on the lowest speed until everything is fully incorporated.
 Pipe onto cooled, filled cupcakes, and garnish each cupcake with a maraschino cherry and sliced almonds.

 Rate the Recipe:

 Jenny Colgan has numerous funny, insatiable novels that will have you craving everything from chocolate to cupcakes, as well as more details of the intricate lives of her heroines.
 Her New York Times bestsellers and international bestsellers are Little Beach Street Bakery, Summer at Little Beach Street Bakery, Meet Me at the Cupcake Cafe, and The Loveliest Chocolate Shop in Paris.
 She also has 3 Christmas novels available.
 Her latest novel is The Cafe by the Sea.

-Sarah Addison Allen’s novels are very similar in style and making you crave various delectable delights, including romance.
-Some of her most popular novels are: Garden Spells, its sequel, First Frost, The Sugar Queen, Lost Lake, and The Peach Keeper.
+Sarah Addison Allen’s novels are very similar in style and make you crave various delectable delights, including romance.
+Some of her most popular novels are Garden Spells, its sequel, First Frost, The Sugar Queen, Lost Lake, and The Peach Keeper.

 Nina mentions MANY books, authors, and even famous literary characters.
 Some of them include: Little Women, The Knife of Never Letting Go, The Lark Rise to Candleford trilogy, the Outlander series, Nancy Drew, Moll Flanders, Fair Stood The Wind For France, Georgette Heyer, Norah Lofts, All Creatures Great and Small, the Faraway Tree books, the Harry Potter Series, Swallows and Amazons, and My Life as an Astronaut.
 Unfortunately, the book most frequently mentioned in this novel, the children’s story Up on the Rooftops, is entirely fictional.